typicode/please-upgrade-node/README.md

 ## Status

-This project is considered feature complete and stable.
+**This project is considered feature complete and stable**.
 Only maintenance updates will be published.
 That said since the goal of the project is to check previous versions of Node, code is unlikely to be modified as it needs to work on very old versions.

 ## Usage